dreamsome/onesuper.github.com/_posts/technium/2012-10-14-redisign-of-a-slideshow-creation-tool.md

 ### GUI or CLI?

+<span class="sidenote">* Most applications behave like a markdown-to-html translator. </span>
 When people create slideshows, actually they are imagining what they are going to present.
-A slideshow creation tool should not be a source-to-source\[1\] compiler which converts a text with some markups to a slideshow.
+A slideshow creation tool should not be a source-to-source translator \* which converts a text with some markups to a slideshow.
 It should be a tool to help people expressing.

 One way to practise the presentation is standing in front of a mirror and expressing yourself.
 Because you know where to improve only when you can see them.